pimliprentiss/bankapi-terraform/README.md

 * cert-manager
 * cluster-autoscaler

-ArgoCD will handle the Continous Deployment by deplying the [application charts](https://github.com/pimliprentiss/bankapi-argo-registry).
+ArgoCD will handle the Continous Deployment by deploying the [application charts](https://github.com/pimliprentiss/bankapi-argo-registry).

 ---
 Deploying